check-spelling-sandbox/marpit-svg-polyfill/README.md

 [Marpit]'s [inline SVG slide][inline-svg] has a lot of advantages: No requires JavaScript, gives better performance for scaling, and has predicatable DOM structure.

 But unfortunately, WebKit browser has not scaled the wrapped HTML correctly.
-It is caused by a long standing [bug 23113](https://bugs.webkit.org/show_bug.cgi?id=23113), and it does not resolved in the last 15 years.
+It is caused by a long-standing [bug 23113](https://bugs.webkit.org/show_bug.cgi?id=23113), and it does not resolved in the last 15 years.

 ![](https://raw.githubusercontent.com/marp-team/marpit-svg-polyfill/main/docs/webkit-bug.png)